 Some insurers offer wellness coverage, which means they’ll pay for your dog’s routine care, like vaccinations, heartworm tests, neutering, or dental cleaning.
 However, they are often offered only as a rider on the main insurance policy.

-A wellness rider benefits the dog, as it encourage dog owners to keep up with annual exams.
+A wellness rider benefits the dog, as it encourages dog owners to keep up with annual exams.
 It also benefits the insurer, as it helps ensure you take your dog to the veterinarian regularly.
 Regular check-ups can detect brewing problems before they erupt into a full-blown illness (and an expensive claim), thus lowering the cost of treatment and increasing the dog’s chances of survival.
 That said, you’ll pay dearly for wellness coverage and you can bet your bottom dollar that the limits will be, well, limiting.

-Commonly Excluded Pet Illnesses, Conditions, and Injuries
+Pet Insurance Policies Commonly Exclude These Illnesses, Conditions, and Injuries

 Until we have a federal Veterinary Affordable Care Act, exclusions are going to be a problem in health insurance for our pets.
 As it stands now, many pet insurers should put the word “gotcha” right in their contracts.

 Before you plunk down your hard-earned cash, make sure you can find the place in the policy that assures you get continual coverage for chronic conditions, especially cancer and diabetes.
 Watch carefully for limits or caps on how much a policy will pay for chronic conditions.
 If it seems like the number mentioned as a cap for care for that condition might be low, consult your veterinarian, who might be able to offer an educated guess on the costs an owner could face for treating that condition over the expected lifespan of a dog.